CodrutaRisco/viva-pr/README.md

 This will launch the Expo development server.
 You can scan the QR code with the Expo Go app on your phone.

 📦 Tech Stack
--React Native
+React Native

--Expo
+Expo

--React Native Paper
+React Native Paper

+Expo Auth Session (expo-auth-session)

+React Native Dotenv (react-native-dotenv)

+EAS CLI (eas-cli)

 ✨ Features